jasp-stats/jasp-desktop/Docs/development/windows-installer.md

 ```
 New-SelfSignedCertificate -Type Custom -Subject "CN=JASP, O=CopyPaste JaspDev, C=US" -KeyUsage DigitalSignature -FriendlyName "Jasp by Moi" -CertStoreLocation "Cert:\CurrentUser\My"  -TextExtension @("2.5.29.37={text}1.3.6.1.5.5.7.3.3", "2.5.29.19={text}")
 ```

 This will print a thumbprint, you will need it for the next command, where we export the certificate to a pfx file.
 Come up with a password of some kind and run the following:

 ```
 $password = ConvertTo-SecureString -String <Your Password> -Force -AsPlainText
 Export-PfxCertificate -cert "Cert:\CurrentUser\My\<Certificate Thumbprint>" -FilePath <FilePath>.pfx -Password $password
 ```

-If you have more questions we refer you to [Microsoft's extensive guide](https://learn.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing) on how to create a password protected codesigning certificate for MSIX testing.
+If you have more questions, or you really like reading documentation, we refer you to [Microsoft's extensive guide](https://learn.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing) on how to create a password protected codesigning certificate for MSIX testing.

 ## Importing codesigning certificate
 The above key needs to be imported as a "Trusted Root Certificate Authority" to actually install the nightly msix.